 Know that you’ll need to make several large purchases in the coming months?
 Sign up for a card with extended 0% introductory APR on all new purchases.
 Many cash back credit cards offer a year or more of 0% intro APR, allowing you to avoid paying interest while you pay off your purchases.

-The Chase Freedom Unlimited® gives cardholders 15 months of 0% introductory APR on both purchases and balance transfers.
-The card also features no annual fee and unlimited 1.5% cash back on every purchase.
+The Chase Freedom Unlimited® gives cardholders 15 months of 0% introductory APR on purchases (then 14.99% - 23.74% Variable APR).
+The card also features no annual fee and earn earn a $200 Bonus after you spend $500 on purchases in your first 3 months from account opening.
+Also earn unlimited 1.5% cash back on all purchases.

 Option #3: Take advantage of your affiliations.

 If you qualify to become a member of a credit union, you may be able to benefit from competitive rates and terms as well as reduced fees.
 Membership in a credit union is typically based on a common bond, such as your employer, geographic location, homeowners’ association, place of worship, and more.
 See if credit unions you qualify for promote attractive interest rates on credit cards or loans.

 If you’re a member of the military, the suite of USAA credit cards boast low APR rates.